thephpleague/flysystem/docs/sponsors.md

 # Sponsors

-Development efforts are sponsored by the sponsors.
+Development efforts are supported by the sponsors.
 I'm very grateful for their donations, please check them out!

 ## Gold Sponsors